fgnt/spatiospectral_diarization/README.md

 # Content
 - A multi-channel, spatio-spectral diarization pipeline
   - A spatial multi-channel segmentation module utilizing time difference of arrival (TDOA) features
   - A global speaker assignment module using d-vector-based speaker embeddings
-- Scripts to reproduce the results of the reference publication
+- Scripts to reproduce the results of the reference publication [[link to the paper]](https://arxiv.org/abs/2506.16228)
   - Diarization of the LibriWASN and LibriCSS datasets
   - Evaluation in a semi-static meeting scenario
 - Modular design to enable further research and exchanging individual